mike325/nvim/README.md

 # Vimrc
-This repo have mi personal Vim/Neovim setings that I have been collecting for a while, feel free to change anything to fit your needs or suggest me something that you think could be useful.
+This repo have mi personal Vim/Neovim settings that I have been collecting for a while, feel free to change anything to fit your needs or suggest me something that you think could be useful.

 This settings require Vim >= 7.4 or Neovim >= 0.17 with **python** and **lua** support and **ctags**.

-I have personally test this configurations in the following enviroments:
+I have personally test this configurations in the following environment:

 * Linux
     * Debian 8/8.5 jessie